phisco/docs/content1/_index.md

 ---
-title: "Welcome to Upbound Documentation"
+title: "Welcome to Upbound Documentation 1"
 icon: "Home"
 metaTitle: "Welcome"
-metaDescription: "Upbound Documentation"
+metaDescription: "Upbound Documentation 1"
 rank: 0
 ---

+Upbound Documentation 1

 Upbound is the company behind the open source project, [Crossplane].
 Our mission is to enable a new era of